Some dates are forever etched in our memories.

-My lumbar spine is severely unstable and non operable due to high risk of serious complications.
-I’m in too much pain today to even begin to describe it.
+My lumbar spine is deemed severely unstable and non operable due to high risk of serious complications.

 Other bones throughout my body throb with severe pain and cause functional disability.
 I can’t keep having scans on every new threatening fracture or damage, so we wait until something severely breaks, or the pain from a new area significantly impacts quality of life further.

-Six years on and my left femur is still broken.
-It is official diagnosed as “non-union”.
-The bone disease will continue to prevent it from healing.
-It prevents all my breaks from healing and causes spinal surgery to fail within 3 months.
+Seven years on and my left femur is still not fully healed.
+It is officially diagnosed as “non-union”.
+The bone disease will continue to prevent it from healing completely.
+It prevents all my breaks from healing and has caused spinal surgery, on the right side of my lumbar, to fail within 3 months.

-This crazy disease has caused attempted bone graft surgeries, to try and fuse breaks, to simply dissolve and disappear without radiographic trace.
+This crazy disease has caused attempted bone graft surgeries, to try and fuse my femur break, to simply dissolve and disappear without radiographic trace.